Care Navigation and Advocacy

 Planning for the today, as well as the future, can be difficult and confusing.
 To meet these needs, we offer Care Navigation and Advocacy.
 This service is designed to help with decision making as well as establishing and maintaining quality care.

-Our Care Coordinator, Erin Vogt, a licensed clinical social worker and certified care manager, supports both our clients and attorneys by providing comprehensive assessments, client and family caregiver advocacy and education, and the resource information needed to understand and make decisions.
-Erin will meet with the client/family, wherever he or she is currently staying, whether that is at home, in a long-term care facility or at the hospital.
+Our Client Care Coordinator, Monica DiOrio, supports both our clients and attorneys by providing comprehensive assessments, client and family caregiver advocacy and education, and the resource information needed to understand and make decisions.

 A Few Signs Your Family May Need Help

 - Family members are confused about care options, what to do next or where to get help.

 - A family member was recently diagnosed with cancer, Alzheimer's disease or other chronic condition.